wp-plugins/simple-facebook-plugin/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

 Lets you easily embed and promote any Facebook Page on your website.
-Just like on Facebook, your visitors can like and share the Page without having to leave your site.
+Your visitors can like and share the Page without having to leave your site.

 == Description ==